oommaarr1/Yelp-Camp/README.md

 # Yelp Camp

-This my verison of Yelp Camp project fromt The Web Developer Bootcamp 2021.
+Yelp Camp is a website where users can create campgrounds and review it.
+Users must have an account in order to reviw a campground or to rate it.
+The authentication of the website was built using passport.js

 ## Technologies

-**HTML CSS JavaScript NodeJS Express MongoDB Mongoose**
+**HTML CSS JavaScript NodeJS Express MongoDB Mongoose EJS**